Using open telemetry, a trace can start and stop on different systems. The package is able to handle this.

 If your Laravel app is used in a bigger system, where one of the other apps started a trace, your Laravel app might get called by that other apps with a traceparent

 header.
-This header contains the id of trace that was started.
+This header contains the ID of the trace that was previously started on another system.

-To have all measurements you take use that trace id from the header, you can use the ContinueTrace
+To automatically discover and use this parent trace ID, you can use the ContinueTrace

 middleware.
 This middleware will look for incoming requests that have a traceparent